rochellev/animal-crossing-app/README.md

 # Turnip Stonk

 ### Rochelle Crain

 ## Description

 Turnip Stonk is a React Native mobile app to help users take advantage of the Turnip Stock Market in Animal Crossing New Horizons.
 [Turnip Prophet](https://github.com/mikebryant/ac-nh-turnip-prices) developed the algorithms used in this app.

 Your path to a Bellionaire starts now!
 ![Stonk Meme](./stonk_meme.jpg)

 ## Features

-* Input fields for morning and evening turnip prices
+- Input fields for morning and evening turnip prices
-* Submit button to calculate predicted turnip values
+- Submit button to calculate predicted turnip values
-* Users can use this information to make more Bells!
+- Users can use this information to make more Bells!

 ## Technologies Used

-* JavaScript
+- JavaScript
-* React Native
+- React Native
+- Redux, Redux Toolkit
-* Expo
+- Expo

 ## About Me

 I am a Software Engineer with a passion for creating apps and actively seeking employment.
 Check out my [LinkedIn](https://www.linkedin.com/in/rochelle-roberts) and visit [rochellecrain.com](https://www.rochellecrain.com/) to see my To Do Web App in action.

 ## Credits

 This project was crated with [Expo](https://reactnative.dev/docs/0.60/getting-started).

 [Turnip Prophet](https://github.com/mikebryant/ac-nh-turnip-prices) for their turnip price calculating/predicting algorithm.